Parc Découverte Nature is located within 15 minutes (20 km) from Parc de la Gorge de Coaticook.

 Leaving from Parc Découverte Nature following Niger River, this hiking experience to the sound of waterfalls becomes a unique natural hiking trip.
 The activity is suitable for families as the level is considered easy through its 3.5 km (2.2 miles).
 Visitors usually take approximately 45 minutes to complete this trail.

 Also free of charge, Mount Pinacle is located a few kilometers from the park.
-Throughout its 3.6 km (2.25 mile) hike, you can enjoy stunning trails and spectacular views from the top.
-Its altitude is 675 m (2,215 ft).
+Hiking and bird watching are guaranteed favorites!

 First starting point: Leaving your car at Parc Découverte Nature and following the Mill trail to Baldwin village and thereafter following the trail to Mount Pinacle.
 Approximately 10.5 km (6.5 miles) round trip.

 Second starting point: Leaving Baldwin village’s parking lot at (1891, chemin May, Coaticook, Qc J1A 2S4), and following the Pinacle Mountain trail.
 Approximately 7.5 km (4.6 miles) round trip.
 Trail Map – Keep the image of the map and the phrase below.

 For more information, visit the website of the Parc Harold F. Baldwin which hosts the Mount Pinacle.
 Complete your stay with us by consulting the website of Tourisme Coaticook and Tourism Eastern Townships.

 Rock climbing fans certainly know Mount Pinacle, an impressive cliff of 190 m (625 ft.) that plunges abruptly into the waters of Lake Lyster.
 To adventure yourself on these walls you must be a member of the FMQE (Mountain Climbing Quebec Federation) or you can acquire a daily climbing card (available at the village store located at the entrance of the trail).
 For more information or suggestions, visit